dennislee22/dennislee22.github.io/docs/cdppvc/ecs.md

     java-11-openjdk-devel-11.0.14.1.1-1.el7_9.x86_64
     ```

 2. The external DNS server is able to resolve the hostname and perform reverse DNS lookup.
-Please this step for all the CDP PvC Base and ECS nodes.
+Please this step for all ECS nodes.

     ```bash
     # nslookup idm